Voilett-Roze/asus/Link-Aggregation.md

 **Step 3 - Create/Edit firewall-start script**

-Include the following code in firewall-start script located in /jffs/scripts/ (you will need to create this file from scratch, if you haven't done so already, with the right permissions)
+Include the following code in **_firewall-start_** script located in _'/jffs/scripts/'_ (Note: you will need to create the _firewall-start_ file from scratch, if you haven't done so already, with the right permissions)

     #!/bin/sh